Tonight

 View at EarthSky Community Photos. | Cecille Kennedy in Depoe Bay, Oregon, captured this photo of Cassiopeia and the Big Dipper with the North Star, Polaris, between them.
 She wrote: “The stars twinkle bright over the Pacific Ocean horizon.
 There’s the North Star, or Polaris, between Cassiopeia the Queen and the Big Dipper.”
 Thanks, Cecille!

-Bottom line: Watch the celestial clock and its two great big hour hands – Cassiopeia and the Big Dipper – as they swing around the North Star every night!
+Bottom line: Watch the celestial clock and its two great big hour hands – Cassiopeia and the Big Dipper – as they swing around the North Star each and every night!

 Easily locate stars and constellations during any day and time with EarthSky’s Planisphere.